EMaksy/to_do_elixir_app/README.md

-# ToDo
+# ToDo Developer env

-To start your ToDo app:
+To Hack on your ToDo app:

   * Install docker
-  * Build the docker container`sudo docker-compose build`
+  * Build the docker database `sudo docker-compose up`
-  * Start docker container with the postgress database `sudo docker-compose up -d`
+  * Start the phoenix server `iex -S mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.